 Using this technique, MIT and China scientists have developed nanodevices to manipulate light, potentially opening up new possibilities for research and, ultimately, the creation of new light-based communications, detection, or computational devices.

 Scientists used methods based on standard microchip manufacturing technology and focused ion beam in order to create a precise pattern of slits in a metal foil just a few tens of nanometers thick.
-The procedure makes the thwart twist and curves itself into a mind-boggling three-dimensional shape able to do specifically sifting through light with a specific polarization.
+The procedure makes the thwart twist and curve itself into a mind-boggling three-dimensional shape able to do specifically sifting through light with a specific polarization.

-For these initial proof-of-concept devices, the team produced a nanomechanical equivalent of specialized dichroic filters that can filter out circularly polarized light that is either “right-handed” or “left-handed.”
+For these initial proof-of-concept devices, the team produced a nanomechanical equivalent of specialized dichroic filters that can filter out circularly polarized light either “right-handed” or “left-handed.”
 To do so, they created a pattern just a few hundred nanometers across in the thin metal foil; the result resembles pinwheel blades, with a twist in one direction that selects the corresponding twist of light.

 Fanf explained, “The twisting and bending of the foil happens because of stresses introduced by the same ion beam that slices through the metal.
 When using ion beams with low dosages, many vacancies are created, and some of the ions end up lodged in the crystal lattice of the metal, pushing the lattice out of shape and creating strong stresses that induce the bending.”